September 24 – 26, 2021

 Yes.
-All red drum weighed in must meet the NC Division of Marine Fisheries regulation of 18-27”.
+All red drum weighed in must meet the NC Division of Marine Fisheries regulation of 18-27” pinched tail.

 10. Does my entry fee include the Awards Dinner on Sunday?

 Yes.
 We will be feeding every tournament participant for free on Sunday prior to the Awards Ceremony.
 This Awards Dinner is catered by Hatteras Jack and Century Rods.
-Ryan and Becky White and crew will be putting out a great meal for us to enjoy at the culmination of the weekend of fishing.
+Ryan and Becky White and crew will be putting together a great meal for us to enjoy at the culmination of the weekend of fishing.